okrad/svelte-progressbar/README.md

 * valueLabel: the label that must be shown as the progress value.
 It can be a simple text or a markup fragment.
 The label can contain "markers" in the  form "%1", "%2"... that will be substituted with the value of the corresponding series (for example: "perc 1: %1, perc 2: %2").
 If not specified, the progress percentage will be shown.
 * style: can be "standard" (default), "thin", "radial", "semicircle" o "custom"
-* width: determines the width of the whole component
+* width: determines the width of the whole component.
+If not specified (or set to "auto" or "100%"), the component will occupy the full width of its parent.
-* height: determines the height of the svg viewbox.
-If not specified, it defaults to the 14% of the viewbox width for standard progressbars, 1% of the viewbox width for thin progressbars, and to the 100% of the viewbox width for radial ones.
+* height: determines the height of the component.
+If not specified, it defaults to 14px for standard progressbars, 1px for thin progressbars.
 * thickness: used only for radial progress bars.
 It determines the thickness of the bar as a unitless number between 0 and 50 (corresponding to the ray of the circle).
 * textSize: the size of the font (in percentage) for the progression value (default: 30 for thin progressbars, 70 for default progressbar, 150 for radial)
 * addBackground: determines if a further bar should be added as background to the value bar.
 Default true.